brianshumate/docker-jawn/README.md

 -e DISPLAY=$MYDISPLAY --name xteddy brianshumate/xteddy
 ```

-You can determin the IP address for `MYDISPLAY` by inspecting the `vboxnet0`
+You can determine the IP address for `MYDISPLAY` by inspecting the `vboxnet0`
 interface:

 ```